paulidealiste/GeometricShank/README.md

 ### Hopes and dreams

 Avoid all slang.
 Go back to words.
-Software in-line with creative process, with an emphasis on the burden of future events.
+Software like a streamlined creative process, with an emphasis on the burden of future events.
 Strong non-utilitarian message.
 Counterculture.